EOS-Nation/auditor.bos/README.md

 ##### Post Condition:

 The candidate should still be present in the candidates table and be set to inactive.
-If the were recently an elected custodian there may be a time delay on when they can unstake their tokens from the contract.
+If the were recently an elected auditor there may be a time delay on when they can unstake their tokens from the contract.
 If not they will be able to unstake their tokens immediately using the unstake action.

 ---
 ### resigncust

-This action is used to resign as a custodian.
+This action is used to resign as a auditor.

 ##### Assertions:

 -   The `cust` account performing the action is authorised to do so.
--   The `cust` account is currently an elected custodian.
+-   The `cust` account is currently an elected auditor.

 ##### Parameters: